-• tell the uftp client to query the password interactively by additionally giving the "-P" option, e.g.
+• You can tell the uftp client to query the password interactively by giving the "-P" option, e.g.

+'''

-\$> uftp ls -P -u username ...
+$> uftp ls -u username -P ...

+'''

 - If no password is given, the client will attempt to use your SSH key for authentication, this has to be configured on the authentication server accordingly.
-If you have multiple keys, use the "-i" option to select one, otherwise the default "~/.ssh/id_rsa" will be used.
-SSH agent is supported, too. - The very useful oidc-agent tool is also directly supported via -O <account_name>.
+If you have multiple keys, use the "-i" option to select one.
+Otherwise, the client will check "/.uftp/" and "/.ssh/" for useable keys.
+The SSH agent is supported, too. - The very useful oidc-agent tool is also directly supported via -O <account\name>.
 In this case no username is required.

+'''

-uftp ls -0 hbp ...
+$> uftp ls -0 hbp ...

+'''

 • Last not least you can directly specify a value for the HTTP Authorization header with the "-A" option.
-This allows to use an OIDC bearer token for authorization, e.g. -A "Bearer <oidc_token>".
+This allows to use an OIDC bearer token for authorization, e.g. -A "Bearer <oidc\token>".
 In this case no username is required.

+'''

-\$> uftp ls -A "Bearer <oidc_token>" ...
+$> uftp ls -A "Bearer <oidc_token>" ...

+'''

-5 Examples
+5 Usage

-In the following examples, the authentication service is located at "localhost:9000/rest/auth/" and the user name is username.
+In the following usage examples, the authentication service is located at "localhost:9000/rest/auth/" and the user name is username.
 Replace these values by the correct ones for your installation.